 Non-discretionary accounts, on the other hand, are accounts where the client needs to give their approval before an advisor can make an investment decision.
-Here are the fees for these accounts:
+Those fees will generally be 25% higher than the amounts above.

 Below, you'll find what you can expect to pay in fees for both discretionary and non-discretionary accounts based on how much money you have invested:

 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|